-A laceration or injury to the top or dorsum of the finger near the middle or PIP joint may injure the Central Slip, causing the finger to droop downward at the PIP joint.
-The Extensor Digitorum retracts and becomes slack, allowing the Lateral Bands to separate and slip down towards the palmar side of the finger.
+A laceration or injury to the top (dorsum) of the finger near the middle joint (PIP joint) may injure the Central Slip, causing the finger to droop downward at the PIP joint.
+When this happens, the Extensor Digitorum retracts and becomes slack, allowing the Lateral Bands to separate and slip down towards the palmar side of the finger.
 This allows the PIP joint to âbuttonholeâ or stick up through the extensor mechanism.
-The PIP joint is flexed and increased tension through the Lateral Bands out to the terminal tendon at the DIP joint causes the DIP joint to become hyperextended.
-This deformity is known as a buttonhole or Boutonniere Deformity.Â
+When the PIP joint is flexed, increased tension moves through the Lateral Bands out to the terminal tendon at the DIP joint.
+This causes the DIP joint to become hyperextended.
+This deformity is known as a buttonhole, or Boutonniere Deformity.Â

 In cases where the Central Slip has torn off the middle phalanx or been stretched out, it may be repaired back to the bone with small anchors.
 A pin may be placed across the PIP joint to hold it straight while the repairs heal.
-A splint is applied across the PIP joint and early therapy is started to mobilize the DIP joint and MCP joint during the healing process.
-Usually at 4 weeks the PIP joint pin is removed and gentle mobilization begun.
-Surgical risks with this procedure and clinical condition include anesthesia related risks, wound healing problems or infection, stiffness of the finger.
+A splint is then applied across the PIP joint and early therapy is started to mobilize the DIP joint and MCP joint during the healing process.
+Usually, at 4 weeks the PIP joint pin is removed and gentle mobilization techniques are implemented.Â

-In a small number of cases the joint cannot be straightened and a capsulotomy must be performed, where the scar tissue around the joints is released.
-The surgery is performed as an outpatient under general or axillary block anesthesia.
-Once again an incision is made on the top or dorsum of the finger.
-The Central Slip and the Lateral Bands must be freed from scar tissue and mobilized to be placed back in their original position.
+In a small number of cases, the joint cannot be straightened and a capsulotomy must be performed, where the scar tissue around the joints is released.
+The surgery is performed on an outpatient patient under general or axillary block anesthesia.
+Once again, an incision is made on the top (dorsum) of the finger.
+The Central Slip and the Lateral Bands must first be freed from scar tissue and mobilized, and then placed back in their original position.
 The central slip is reattached to the middle phalanx at its proper length.
 The PIP joint is usually pinned with the finger in extension to protect the repair.Â